ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 (e.g., using different endpoint addresses) are disjoint.
 This has additional implications:
-New CCs MUST evaluate the potential harm to other flows when the multiple paths share a common congested bottleneck
+New CCs MUST evaluate the potential harm toimpact on other flows when the multiple paths share a common congested bottleneck
-(or share resources that are coupled between different paths, such as an overall capacity limit), and SHOULD consider the fairness with other flows.
+(or share resources that are coupled between different paths, such as an overall capacity limit), and SHOULD consider the potential for harm to other flows.
 Synchronisation of CC mechanisms (e.g., where multiple flows change their behaviour on similar timeframes) can also contribute to harm and/or reduce fairness, these effects also ought to be evaluated.